lmmx/fast-convex-hull-2d/README.md

 >        [0, 0, 0, 1, 0, 0, 0, 1, 1, 0],
 >        [0, 0, 0, 0, 1, 1, 1, 0, 0, 0]], dtype=uint8)
 > ```

+So you pass in some polygon points and these are interpolated on a discrete grid whose dimensions match those of some `img` (an all-zero array) to give the binary image of the outline of a polygon when directly indexed into.

+The `shape` parameter is optional, and defaults to `None`.

+> If None, the full extents of the polygon is used.
+Must be at least length 2.

+We can see that in the code above, it's not provided so will be `None` and

+...

+(TBC, work in progress, gone to bed!)